Skip to main content

 Spot-check with formulas

-Conditional formatting highlights cells above/below average.
+Conditional formatting highlights cells above or below average.
 Formulas break every time someone inserts a row.
-Total spend per vendor often disagrees between the “summary” tab and the “detail” tab.

 4